spaicer/developer-portal/docs/04-contributing/01-contributing.md

-# Contributing a new AI module
+# Contributing a New AI Module or SRS

 Contributors of new AI modules should consider the requirements described here to enable their on-boarding into the SPAICER platform.